marko-js/marko/docs/class-components.md

     component-browser.js
 ```

-A split component might also need to do some set up as part of the initial render.
+A split component might need to do some setup as part of its initial render.
 In this case, the component may define a second component class to use the `onCreate`, `onInput`, and `onRender` [lifecycle methods](#lifecycle-events).

-This class can be exported from `component.js` or defined right in the template as with single-file components.
-In this case your component folder may contain a `component.js` file and compulsorily a `component-browser.js`.
-The following [lifecycle methods](#lifecycle-events) will go inside the `component.js` file:
+This class can be exported from `component.js`, or defined right in the template as a single-file components.
+In this case, your component folder may contain a `component.js` file, and must contain a `component-browser.js`.
+The following [lifecycle methods](#lifecycle-events) can go inside the `component.js` file:

 ```
 class {